dbugshe2/dbugshe2/README.md

 - 👋 Hi, I’m @dbugshe2 *pronounced deebugsheetoo* you can call me Maroof
-- 👀 I’m interested in crafting epic react and beautiful vue applications to solve modern problems
+- 👀 I’m passionat about crafting epic Web (mostly react react and typescript ecosystem) and beautiful mobile (mostly react native) applications to solve modern problems
 - 🌱 I’m currently mastering Fullstack Development, Systems Architechture, and creating UI libraries.
 - 💞️ I’m looking to collaborate on any Javascript/Typescript Projects in either frontend, backend or both capacities.
 - 📫 How to reach me ... on my twitter (X) [@maroofshittu](https://x.com/maroofshittu)